-- •: local (default): Normalize the weights locally at each location (w,h), across the channels.
+- •:local (default): Normalize the weights locally at each location (w,h), across the channels.

 - •: global: Normalize the weights globally.

 - •: no: Do not normalize the weights.

 The weights normalization are done in a way that you get the same objective function when specifying equal weights for each class as when you do not specify any weights.
-In other words, the total sum of the weights are scaled to be equal to weights x height x channels.
-If you specify :no, it is your responsibility to properly normalize the weights.
+In other words, the total sum of the class SoftlabelSoftmaxLossLayer

-Like the SoftmaxLossLayer, except that this deals with $soft\ labels$.
-For multiclass classification with K categories, we call an integer value $y \in \{0, \dots, K-1\}$ a $hard\ label$.
+Like the SoftmaxLossLayer, except that this deals with soft labels.
+For multiclass classification with K categories, we call an integer value $y \in \{0, ..., K - 1\}$ a hard label.
 In contrast, a soft label is a vector on the K-dimensional simplex.
 In other words, a soft label specifies a probability distribution over all the K categories, while a hard label is a special case where all the probability masses concentrates on one single category.
-In this case, this loss is basically computing the KL-divergence D(p||q), where p is the ground-truth softlabel, and q is the predicted distribution.
+In this case, this loss is basically computing the KL-divergence D(pllq), where p is the ground-truth softlabel, and q is the predicted distribution.